tanishq-rathod/Marketplace_analytics_olist/README.md

 ---

-## Where this analysis is limited
+## Limitations

-The delivery/review relationship is a strong association, not proven causation.
-Late deliveries cluster in remote regions, and those regions may differ in other ways that affect how people rate things.
-I'd want a controlled comparison before claiming delivery *causes* the review drop.
+The delivery-review link is an association, not proof.
+Late orders are more common in remote regions, and those regions may differ in other ways that also drag down reviews.
+Proving delivery actually *causes* the drop would need a controlled comparison, which this data doesn't allow.

-The Holt-Winters forecast is directional at best — 30.1% MAPE with a damped trend, down from 36.8% undamped.
-It consistently over-predicted 2018.
-That failure was actually the useful part: the model expected growth that never arrived.
+The revenue forecast isn't accurate — 30.1% MAPE, and it kept over-predicting 2018.
+It's not something to plan against.
+Its only real use was that the size of the miss lined up with the slowdown I'd already seen in the actual numbers.

-The R$378K figure assumes one extra purchase per newly-retained customer at current AOV.
-It's a floor, not a forecast.
+The R$378K assumes one extra order per retained customer at current AOV.
+It's a rough floor, not a projection.

-Boundary months (Sept–Dec 2016, Sept 2018) are excluded from trend analysis — too few orders to be meaningful.
+Boundary months (Sept–Dec 2016, Sept 2018) are dropped from the trend — too few orders to read anything into.

-Sellers are anonymised as hashed IDs, so seller-level analysis can only go so far.
+Sellers come as hashed IDs with no names or business details, so I can't dig into which sellers drive performance or why.

 ---